apache/causeway-site/content/contributors/recreating-an-archetype.md

 To view the remaining files/directories that needs removing, use:

-    for a in .project .classpath .settings bin target-ide; do /bin/find . -name $a -print; done /bin/find . -name "*.iml" -print
+    for a in .project .classpath .settings bin .idea target-ide; do /bin/find . -name $a -print; done /bin/find . -name "*.iml" -print
     /bin/find . -name "*.log" -print

 To actually delete these files, use:

-    for a in .project .classpath .settings bin target-ide; do /bin/find . -name $a -exec rm -r {} \;; done /bin/find . -name "*.iml" -exec rm {} \;
+    for a in .project .classpath .settings bin .idea target-ide; do /bin/find . -name $a -exec rm -r {} \;; done /bin/find . -name "*.iml" -exec rm {} \;
     /bin/find . -name "*.log" -exec rm {} \;